Nirma/SFSymbol/README.md

 ## About
-SFSymbols is a real treat from apple, Apple's official list of Symbols that are available to use free of charge when writing software on any of Apple's recent platforms.
+SFSymbols (1.1 and 2) is a real treat from apple, Apple's official list of Symbols that are available to use free of charge when writing software on any of Apple's recent platforms.
 There is one downfall however, it is a pain in the neck to look up exact symbol names, take for example: